 1. The “Honeymoon Phase” lasts for about a year.

-As sad as it may be, the “puppy love” phase doesn’t last forever.
+The “puppy love” phase doesn’t last forever.
 According to a 2005 study by the University of Pavia, it lasts for a year or less.
 After your first year together, levels Of a chemical “raised plasma nerve growth factor,” which is associated with intense romantic feelings such as:

 - Increased heart rate